July Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 Should I rent out my Los Angeles home or sell it?

-Selling converts your appreciation into cash today; renting compounds cash flow, appreciation, and rent growth over a longer horizon.
-Los Angeles blended median rent sits at $2,483 and is trending down slightly (-1.73% year over year), so rent growth alone is not the argument for keeping the property right now.
-The math that actually moves the needle is property-specific: your mortgage balance, purchase price, tax basis, and carrying costs matter far more than city medians, and you can run all of it through Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity pre- and post-tax.
+Selling converts your paper appreciation into cash today, while renting keeps the asset working through cash flow, appreciation, and future rent growth over time.
+Los Angeles blended median rent is $2,432/month, though it's down 3.17% year-over-year, so rent growth alone isn't a strong near-term tailwind right now.
+The decision ultimately comes down to your mortgage balance, purchase price, and tax situation, and Doorstead's rental investment calculator projects cash flow, appreciation, rent growth, and 10-year equity both pre- and post-tax so you can run your specific numbers.

 CA: DRE# 02089344